fweiss/yocto-rpi-vm/README.md

 ``putty root@raspberrypi0-wifi.local``

+Tips:
+- on the RPI0, plug micro USB into the USB, not the PWR IN connector
+- wait for the OS to finish boot - the green LED should flicker and then go solid
+- you may need to clear the RSA fingerprint from ~/.shh/known_hosts

-You can of course also use the other related ssh commands to perform file copy and remote exec.
+You can of course use the other related ssh commands to perform file copy and remote exec.
 On Mac, there's even a way to mount a remote directory over ssh.
 This can be very handy when you have an RPI application that you are developing.
-You can edit the application with an IDE and SCM using the full resources of your desktop or laptop.
+You can edit the application on your host computer with an IDE and SCM using the full resources of your host.

 ## Debugging the image
 Debugging the image on Raspberry Pi Zero/Zero W: